movementlabsxyz/MIP/MIP/mip-16/README.md

 > [!WARNING]
-> We may not use the \$APT token value to compute the fees on Movement.
-If we do so the $\textit{ExecFees}$ will be identical to processing fees on Aptos-Move, and the total fees including $\textit{DAFees}$ and $\textit{SetlFees}$ will be higher than the processing fees on Aptos-Move, which may not be desirable.
+We may not use the APT token value to compute the fees on Movement.
+If we do so the $ExecFees$ will be identical to processing fees on Aptos-Move, and the total fees including $\textit{DAFees}$ and $\textit{SetlFees}$ will be higher than the processing fees on Aptos-Move, which may not be desirable.

 > [!TIP]